-Turkey may be the most difficult of all meats because if you over cook it even slightly you have cardboard.
+Turkey may be the most difficult of all meats because if you overcook it even slightly you have cardboard.
 But getting it right isn’t hard.
 Turkey poses several problems that we can solve by thinking scientifically.
-My methods differ drastically from tradition, but if you follow my guidelines you can make this flightless bird soar above the flock.
+My methods differ drastically from tradition, but if you follow our guidelines you can make this flightless bird soar above the flock.

 Our grilled turkey recipe and smoked turkey recipe makes your ordinary holiday meal extraordinary!
 Here's everything you need to know about making the ultimate holiday bird including tips for shopping, thawing, prep, injecting, cooking, gravy, and carving.
 We also bust some myths, discuss side dishes, and so much more!

 This spatchcock (butterflied) turkey gets a boost of flavor from sage butter and citrus-herb salt before hitting the smoker or grill for the perfect dose of smoke and flame.
 By spatchcocking the turkey, you guarantee that the dark and white meat are cooked to perfection as the heat is dispersed evenly across the bird.

 Sous Vide and the grill and smoke combine to make the best turkey you have ever tasted.
 This sous-vide-que turkey recipe results in superbly tender and and juicy meat from the low and slow sous vide method, highlighted by the delicate elegance of hardwood smoke and crispy skin that can only be achieved on the grill.

 If you're a turkey breast fan then you're sure to fall in love with Bobby Flay's recipe for tandoori style grilled turkey breast.
 Turkey breast can be difficult to cook as it can easily overcook but Flay's flavorful marinade helps to keep it moist and tender while grilling.